Notice of Privacy Practices Policy and Procedure

 - To protect the patient against public access to personal information

-- To assure the patient that the PillHelp Company, LLC and it’s staff will not sell or market patient information
+- To assure the patient that PillHelp, Inc. and it’s staff will not sell or market patient information

 1. A covered entity is any health care provider, a health plan or a health care clearinghouse that has access to patient health information (PHI).

 2. The consulting business shall provide a clear explanation of a patient’s rights which includes and is not limited to:

 b.
 Requesting to view PHI held by a covered entity

 c.
 Amending their PHI

 d.
 Requesting an amendment to their record if it is inaccurate, etc.